lfnandoc/nandobot-go/README.md

 # nandobot-go

-Nandobot-GO is a Golang interpretation of my previous project Nandobot.
+nandobot-go is a Golang interpretation of my previous project Nandobot.

 Instead of being a Discord bot, it uses Discord Webhooks to send the discord messages.